Peter H. Wilson: Biography

 Wilson studied at the University of Liverpool (BA) and Jesus College, Cambridge (PhD).
 His doctoral supervisor was T. C. W. Blanning of Sidney Sussex College.
 In 1990 he became a lecturer in Modern European History at the University of Sunderland and in 1994, at Newcastle University.
 In 1998, he returned to Sunderland as a Reader, and was subsequently Professor of Early Modern History at the University of Sunderland from 2001 to 2006.
 From 2007 to 2015 he was Grant Professor of History at the University of Hull.
 In 2011 he was Visiting Fellow at the Center of Excellence of the Westfälische Wilhelms-Universität in Münster.
 He also held additional teaching assignments at High Point University, High Point, North Carolina, and National War College, Washington, DC.
 In 2015 he succeeded Hew Strachan as holder of the Chichele Professor of the History of War chair at All Souls College, University of Oxford.

 From 2002 to 2010, he and Michael Schaich organized workshops of the German History Society at the German Historical Institute London (DHIL).
 He was also co-curator of several exhibitions: 1998 at the Hatton Gallery in Newcastle (theme: "Africa in the European Imagination") and 2012 in the New Palace in Potsdam (theme: "Great Britain, America, and the Atlantic World").
-He belongs among others, to the Editorial Advisory Boards of the following journals: International History Review (2006-2010), War and Society, and Journal of Military History.
+He belongs, among others, to the Editorial Advisory Boards of the following journals: The International History Review (2006–2010), War and Society, and the Journal of Military History.
 Wilson is also a Fellow of the Royal Historical Society (FRHistS).